Tiffany lamps sold well at Cottone Auctions Fine Art & Antiques sale, March 19, 2022

 Let me know what interests you, even if you don’t see it on my website.
 I’ve got lots of items that I haven’t listed yet and I know how to locate what you desire.

-I listed some of the new items on my website and will list more every week.
+I listed some of the new items on my website and will list as often as time permits.
 Click Philip Chasen Antiques to take a look.
-I will make every effort to actively list new items as often as time permits.
 I always strive to offer the finest objects for sale on my website and at every show.
 There are many items for sale, sold items with prices and free lessons about glass and lamps.
 And remember to keep reading my blog.

 Soulis Auctions sold the Sawa Boulden Collection of French, Austrian and American Art Glass, February 20, 2022